kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 internally with adaptive chunk sizing and pins to a single MVCC revision for consistency.
 The total count is derived from the running tally of streamed keys, eliminating the separate index traversal required by paginated Range.

+The feature requires etcd 3.7+.
+With older etcd, kube-apiserver detects `Unimplemented` and continues using unary `Range` with no behavior change.

 ## Motivation